vsch/kotlin-jdbc/README.md

   whether the property can be omitted or set to null
 * Key properties by: `by model.key`.
 These will be used for `WHERE` list for `UPDATE`, `DELETE` or `SELECT` for reload query generation
-* Auto generated (not updatable) properties by: `by model.auto`
+* Auto generated (left out of update and insert column list) properties by: `by model.auto`
 * Auto generated Key (key column and auto generated) by: `by model.key.auto`, `by model.autoKey` or `by model.auto.key`
 * Columns which have default values by: `by model.default`.
 These won't raise an exception for `INSERT` query generation if they are missing from the model's defined property set.
+A function alternative `by model.default(value)` will provide a default value which will be used for insert query if an explicit value is not provided for the property.

 If column names are the same as the property names then set `dbCase = true` for the `Model` constructor argument.
 If column names are snake-case versions of camelcase property names